On quantizations of complex contact manifolds: Microdifferential algebroids on contact manifolds

-Note that $\stke_Y$ is a $\C$-algebroid stack, \emph{i.e.} it is locally non empty and locally connected by isomorphisms (see~\cite{Kontsevich2001,D'Agnolo-Polesello2005}).
-Moreover, for any (locally defined) object $L$ of $\stke_Y$, the sheaf of endomorphisms $\shendo[\stke_Y](L)$ is a (locally defined) $\she$-algebra.
+Note that $\stke_Y$ is a $\C$-algebroid stack, \emph{i.e.} it is locally non-empty and locally connected by isomorphisms (see~\cite{Kontsevich2001,D'Agnolo-Polesello2005} and~\cite{D'Agnolo-Polesello2011} for a more systematic study).
+Moreover, for any (locally defined) object $L$ of $\stke_Y$, the sheaf of endomorphisms $\shendo[\stke_Y](L)$ is a (locally defined) $\E$-algebra.